History of the Forbidden City: Under the People's Republic of China

 The East Glorious Gate under renovation as part of the 19-year restoration process.

 In 1949, the People's Republic of China was proclaimed at Tiananmen, directly in front of the Forbidden City.
 Over the next two decades various proposals were made to raze or reconstruct the Forbidden City to create a public park, a transport interchange, or "places of entertainment".
+The site suffered some damage during this period, including the dismantling of the throne in the Hall of Middle Harmony, the removal of name tablets from several buildings and gardens, and the demolition of some minor gates and structures.

-The Forbidden City suffered some damage during this period, including the dismantling of the throne in the Hall of Middle Harmony, the removal of name tablets from several buildings and gardens, and the demolition of some minor gates and structures.
+One notable proposal for the site's future was endorsed in the 1950s by Liu Shaoqi, who at the time was presumed to be Mao Zedong's chosen successor as leader of the Chinese Communist Party.
+He proposed that the site should be made the permanent seat of the Communist government, with all historic buildings demolished and replaced with new modernist structures, in a style similar to the Ten Great Buildings.
+After Liu fell out of favor with Mao, however, the plans were quietly abandoned and reframed as evidence of Liu's ambitions to supersede the Chairman's power.

 The damage peaked during the Cultural Revolution.
 In 1966, the Hall of Worshipping Ancestors was modified and some artifacts destroyed for an exhibition of revolutionary mud sculptures.
 However, further destruction was prevented when Premier Zhou Enlai intervened by sending an army battalion to guard the city.
 These troops also prevented ransacking by the Red Guards who were swept up in the storm to demolish the "Four Olds".
 From 1966 to 1971, all gates to the Forbidden City were sealed, saving it from more destruction.

 The Forbidden City was declared a World Heritage Site in 1987 by UNESCO as the "Imperial Palace of the Ming and Qing Dynasties", due to its significant place in the development of Chinese architecture and culture.